MakeSchool-Tutorials/Introduction-to-Angular/P5-$http/content.md

 1. Use the code above to query a random giphy gif and put its url into `$scope.gif`.
 (Hint - the Giphy API response is kinda gnarly so use `debugger` or a JSON inspector plugin in your browser to navigate the response to get the gif url you want.)
 1. Display the gif on your template using the `ng-src` directive inside an `<img>` tag.
 Remember to use bootstrap's responsive image class.
-1. In your angular-reddit project, use `$http` in to get your posts from you rails app and load them on the page.
+1. In your prototype project, use `$http` in to get your posts from you rails app and load them on the page.
 (Hint - you will need to be running `rails s`!)

 ## Decoupled AngularJS App